 We use the most advanced technologies available

-The De Beers Group of Companies has been developing and using the most advanced technologies to determine each diamond’s unique features for several decades.
+The De Beers Group has been developing and using the most advanced technologies to determine each diamond’s unique features for several decades.

 Professional diamond buyers who don’t use these technologies, will often discount the offers they extend to sellers to account for an inability to determine a diamond’s precise features.

 We don't believe in haggling with customers over price

 We provide one price offer.
 Some other diamond buyers will attempt to ask you questions about your jewelry, such as:

 What do you know about the jewelry?

 When did you purchase your jewelry?